hfwang132/hfwang132.github.io/README.md

 the importer stops instead of guessing.
 After verifying the source date, use `--published-date 2025-10-25` as an explicit fallback.

-Imported posts always use `draft: false`, so a normal GitHub Pages deployment includes them.
+Imported posts always use `draft: false`, so a production build includes them.
 Importing without `--publish` changes only the local worktree.
-Adding `--publish` validates the site, commits only the imported bundle, and pushes it:
+Adding `--publish` validates the site, commits and pushes the imported bundle, then builds locally and pushes the generated website to `gh-pages`:

 ```powershell
 .\updates.bat "https://zhuanlan.zhihu.com/p/ARTICLE_ID" --publish